 This programme aims to develop your interest in translational cardiovascular research and medicine, and equip you with an enhanced knowledge, understanding and critical awareness of the current approaches and emerging research in this area.
-The programme, which is delivered by clinicians and scientists, provides a firm theoretical grounding in the basic scientific principles and clinical applications of cardiovascular medicine, and will help you develop essential skills and prepare for employment or a further higher degree in this field.
+The programme is delivered by clinicians and scientists, and provides a firm theoretical grounding in the basic scientific principles and clinical applications of cardiovascular medicine.
+This MSc will help you develop essential skills and prepare for employment or a further higher degree in this field.
 In addition, you will be introduced to key practical techniques employed in this area.

 The programme is designed to appeal to a wide range of students, including biomedical scientists, allied health professionals and clinicians.
-You have the option to study by distance learning (full-time or part-time) or on campus (full-time).
-Each unit will comprise tutorials and lectures plus coursework and examination assessments.
+You have the option to study by distance learning or on campus, full time or part time.
+Each unit will comprise tutorials and lectures plus a range of coursework and examination assessments.

-Campus-based students will attend lectures, tutorials, journal clubs, visits to clinical sessions and practicals.
+Campus-based students will attend lectures, tutorials, journal clubs, visits to clinical settings and laboratory practical workshops.

-The MSc programme consists of seven taught units and a research project.
+The MSc programme consists of 6 taught units and a research project.

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Translational Cardiovascular Medicine.

-An upper second-class (or, exceptionally, a lower second-class) honours degree in a science or medicine-related subject.
+An upper second-class honours degree or international equivalent in a science or medicine-related subject.